thazhemadam/vial-qmk/keyboards/fingerpunch/barobord/readme.md

 Barobord supports vial!
 Build the via keymap as shown in the commands

+IMPORTANT: If you are using anything that is not rgbmatrix from the list below, you will need to edit keymaps/vial/vial.json and remove the line shown below:
+     "matrix": {"rows": 4, "cols": 12},
+ --> "lighting": "vialrgb",
+     "layouts": {

 To build the firmware for this keyboard (after setting up your build environment), select from one of the following, depending on what features you have on your board:

     make fingerpunch/barobord/ec11:vial